-Stakeholder(s) Date of Consultation Topics Discussed Feedback from Stakeholder(s) Interest of/Impact Need to focus on quality rather than quantity of consultations Need for behaviour change and need for the government to state their philosophy on how they see people engaging with public spaces.
-Benefits include assets for the downtown space, the livability of the area and psychological boost of green space/park.
-Suggestion to encourage 'the natural expressions of the people' in terms of entertainment spaces/opportunities; facilities that are economic by day and support recreation at night Remove barriers to informal economic activities within the space, include multipurpose facilities.
+Stakeholder(s) Date of Consultation Topics Discussed Feedback from Stakeholder(s) Interest of/Impact Stakeholder(s) Stakeh Date of Consultation Topics Discussed Project concept, Geographic area of interest Environmental and Social Risks, Impact on vulnerable groups, Influence and inclusion of vulnerable groups who live or use the area, Awareness of other interventions in the area.
+Feedback from Stakeholder(s)'the natural expressions of the people' in terms of entertainment spaces/opportunities; facilities that are economic by day and support recreation at nightRemove barriers to informal economic activities within the space, include multipurpose facilities.
 Barriers include: warzones, time, money, bureaucracy, understanding of systems/rules.
-Ensure transportation is throughout the space, not just at waterfront & Parade.
-Additional key stakeholders: Chinese wholesale operators, taxi operators & bus drivers; bankers, attorneys, Civil Society Entities that provide support to vulnerable groups: February 2, 2023 Project concept, Geographic area of interest Environmental and Social retailers Safety/security and pollution as a main concern to be addressed.
-Safety/security and pollution as a main concern to be addressed.
-Missionaries of the Poor, Council of Voluntary Social Services (National Volunteer Center), Risks, Impact on vulnerable groups, Influence and inclusion of vulnerable groups who live or use the The extent to which their views and ideas will be integrated to the project design and if they will be shared with decision KSAMC Poor Relief Dept for Marie Atkins area, Awareness of other interventions in the area. makers (they were assured that the scope of 6
+Ensure transportation is throughout the space, not just at waterfront & Parade.Additional key stakeholders: Chinese wholesale operators, taxi operators & bus drivers; bankers, attorneys, retailersSafety/security and pollution as a main concern to be addressed.The extent to which their views and ideas will be integrated to the project design and if they will be shared with decision makers (they were assured that the scope of consultation is to share their concerns and views with decision makers).Need for a map of residents that includes vulnerable groups such as homeless, mentally challenged, sex workers, people who occupy empty buildings, drug users (considering that drug users migrate based on location of dealers).Deal with the life of homeless and vulnerable as a first step before Interest of/Impact Safety/security and pollution as a main concern to be addressed. proceeding with economic 8